adityapratapsingh1008/RTOS/05_SuperLoop_LED_Button_Sensor/README.md

 | Change button poll to 100 ms | `if (button_counter_ms >= 100)` |
 | Print ir_value over UART | Add `sprintf` + `HAL_UART_Transmit` in the IR task block |
 | Add a 4th task (e.g., buzzer) | Add `buzzer_counter_ms`, increment it like the others |

 ---

-## ❓ Reflection Questions

-1. How does the super loop differ from `HAL_Delay()`-based timing, and why is it better for multi-task systems?
-2. What role do the three separate software counters play in achieving independent task rates?
-3. What did you observe in `ir_value` as you moved an object closer to the IR sensor?
-4. How do PC13 Pull-up and PA5 Output configurations work together for button-controlled LED?
-5. When would a super loop *not* be enough, and you'd need an RTOS instead?

----